ftCommunity/tx-pi/README.md

   2. Disable "wait for network" in the ```Boot Options```

 Leave the raspi-config tool and shutdown the Pi by typing ```sudo shutdown -h now```.
-You don't necessarily need the keyboard and HDMI display anymore and you might remove it.
-Instead connect the small 3.2 inch LCD if you haven't yet done so.
+Connect the small 3.2 inch LCD if you haven't yet done so.

 Start your Pi again.